-Upon completion of the Graduate Certificate in Biostatistics, the student should be prepared to apply many of the common statistical methods to compliment his or her every day job duties.
+Upon completion of the Graduate Certificate in Biostatistics, the student should be prepared to apply many of the common statistical methods to complement his or her every day job duties.
 Therefore the student must have a basic understanding of the statistical theory and practice and should be proficient in the application of common statistical methods to one or more areas application.
 At the completion of the Graduate Certificate in Biostatistics the student should be able to:

-- Demonstrate a basic knowledge and understanding of the statistical theory and practice as applicable to his or her field.
+- demonstrate a basic knowledge and understanding of the statistical theory and practice as applicable to his or her field.

-- Function as a collaborator on a research team.
+- function as a collaborator on a research team.

-- Critically evaluate the literature where statistical applications are used.
+- critically evaluate the literature where statistical applications are used.

-- Assume responsibility for the design and implementation of analyses for a research project.
+- assume responsibility for the design and implementation of analyses for a research project.

-- Serve as an advocate for proper statistical design and interpretation of results in his or her field.
+- serve as an advocate for proper statistical design and interpretation of results in his or her field.